Arctic Live! 2017

 Classes also connected with polar scientists and explorers based in the UK and Norway and learned about what it’s like to work in extreme environments.

-This year brought new features and exciting activities
+This year’s event came with new features and exciting activities

-Along with the award-winning Frozen Oceans resources, the event creates a unique and engaging experience that aims to ignite students’ passion for science and the environment.
+Along with the award-winning Frozen Oceans resources, the event aims to ignite students’ passion for science and the environment.

-To enjoy a full learning journey even after the event, download the free digital pack for teachers.
+To continue the journey, download the free digital pack for teachers.
 It features activities linked to 360° photospheres and videos, Google Expeditions and two Kahoot quizzes that can get the whole class excited:

 If you participated, let us know what your class thought about it!
 You can use the hashtag #ArcticLive and mention @de_updates in your social media posting.